razz97/mvcProject/README.md

 # mvcProject
-Practice using an MVC framework called slim.
+Small app using a MVC framework for php called slim.